scottsappen/KafkaSSLAuthExample/README.md

 In this example, we will still leave the default 9092 port available as PLAINTEXT to show you how that still works even after enabling security.
 However, we will setup port 9093 with SSL and use simple consumers and producers to connect to those ports specifically passing in the right set of SSL parameters.

-Also, keep in mind there are other components of a true Kafka platform such as Schema Registry and Kafka Connect.
-Those you will want to also secure, but once you get the principals down, the rest should be straightforward.

 **Prereqs**

 This assumes you already possess some know-how in AWS (SSH into boxes, create or use an appropriate VPC,create or use an appropriate security group) as well as run some basic linux commands.
 You probably would not be here if that was foreign.